 Exhibitions + Public Art

-Art4Equality raises funds for gender equality themed art exhibitions and Public Art projects that impact social change, raise awareness and inspire our community.
+Art4Equality raises funds for equality themed art exhibitions and Public Art projects that impact social change, raise awareness and inspire our community.

 Art4Equality presents educational art events and special programing including panel discussions, workshops, and performances.